johnwry/dm2/markdown/colossians/colossians.md

     the church.

     a.
-Colossians 1:28a – <em>We proclaim Him</em>… Paul and the other apostles
-    proclaimed a <strong><u>person</u></strong>, Jesus Christ, as God’s provision for abundant living.
+Colossians 1:28a – * We proclaim Him* … Paul and the other apostles proclaimed a <strong><u>person</u></strong>, Jesus Christ, as God’s provision for abundant living.
 1 Timothy 3:16